code807/uwsgi-flask-template/README.md

 `requests`

 Basic Usage:
-- Make all the required changes to the files as listed above
+- Make all the required changes to files as listed above
+- Create the Python virtual environment `venv` at the root of the project, installing required packages (alternatively copy an existing virtual environment that meets the project requirements)
 - Configure nginx (or another webserver) to route requests to the Flask server using uwsgi params
 - Enable and start the .service file to start the server